Azure-Samples/aci-extract-load-transform-sample/README.md

    * **Storage Account Name**: the name of the Storage account created in the previous steps
    * **Storage Share Name**: the name of the file share created in the previous steps, which is `acishare` by default
    * **Administrator Login**:  the user name of the Postgres database
-   * **Administrator Login Password**: the password of the Postgres database, it must meet the complexity requirements, e.g. `p1L!6hhA2v`
+   * **Administrator Login Password**: the password of the Postgres database, it must meet the complexity requirements, e.g. `p1L!6hhA2v`.
+The password will be used in [Create index and query data in Azure Cloud Shell](#create-index-and-query-data-in-azure-cloud-shell) step.
    * **Extracting Container Image**: the Docker image you built for the extracting container
    * **Transforming Container Image**: the docker image you built for the transforming container
    * **Loading Container Image**: the docker image you built for the loading container